Tutorial: Building a Summarization System with a Large Language Model

 • This tutorial uses the gpt-3.5-turbo model, so you need an API key from an active OpenAI account.

-If you don't have an account with OpenAI, you can replace this model with an open source one, like google/flan-t5-large, but bear in mind it has its limitations, and its performance may not be sufficient.
+If you don't have an account with OpenAI, you can replace this model with an open source one, like Llama2, but bear in mind its performance may not be sufficient.

 • Goal: After completing this tutorial, you will have created a system that can generate summaries of reports on child obesity and food advertising regulations.
 You will have learned how to use PromptNode with a large language model and a custom prompt.